Xennet7/XENNET-SUKISU-KERNELS/README.md

-# 🔥 XENNET SUKISU Kernels
+# 🔥 XENNET Kernels

 ### Warning

+This is my Multipurpose Android Kernel Builder

 These Kernels are for my personal use and personal use only...